 It's an inspired way to look at time.
 Too many of us, myself included, want to try a grow a little bit of everything, and in the end, we have so many plants we're tending, we're lucky in the end if we find even a few tomatoes among the weeds that have taken over.

-So the question is, what do you really want to grow?
+What do you want to grow?

 ~Todd E. Creason